John David Crow: College career

 Under coach Bear Bryant at Texas A&M, Crow was not one of the "Junction Boys," since he was a freshman in 1954, Bryant's first season, and was thus ineligible to play on the varsity under NCAA rules at the time.
 In 1956, Crow was part of the first Aggie football team to beat the University of Texas at Darrell K Royal–Texas Memorial Stadium.

 In Crow's senior season in 1957, the Aggies opened with eight wins and were ranked first in the AP poll.
 The Aggies lost their last three games after uncertainty over whether head coach Bear Bryant would be leaving.
 Although injured early in the season, Crow was able to play in seven games in his senior season.
 He rushed for 562 yards on 129 carries, with six touchdowns.
 Crow also caught two passes and passed for five touchdowns.
 While playing on defense, he intercepted the ball five times.
 During the 1957 season, Bryant famously quipped, "If John David Crow doesn't win the Heisman Trophy, they ought to stop giving it."

-Crow was named am All-American, and won the Heisman Trophy on December 3 over runner-up Iowa tackle Alex Karras, followed by Michigan State halfback Walt Kowalczyk.
+Crow was named an All-American, and won the Heisman Trophy on December 3 over runner-up Iowa tackle Alex Karras, followed by Michigan State halfback Walt Kowalczyk.
 Crow claims not to have understood the importance of the award until sponsors flew his family and him to New York City for the presentation.
 He was the first Aggie to win the Heisman, and he was the only one of Bryant's players to win.
 Bryant then left for Alabama shortly after Crow received the Heisman.